 Please contact Kyle Dougan at email@example.com with any questions.

-Meet the leaders of our Musical Stages Program
+Meet the staff of the Musical Stages Program

-Kyle Dougan, assistant director of NC State’s University Theatre, and director of the new musicals program, is a recent transplant to Raleigh, having spent the last decade working as a casting director, director, fundraiser and executive director in Chicago.
+Kyle Dougan, an assistant director in NC State’s University Theatre is a recent transplant to Raleigh, having spent the last decade working as a casting director, director, fundraiser and executive director in Chicago.
 While in Chicago, much of his interest was spent fostering new musicals and producing classical musical theatre.
 Kyle was executive director of FWD Theatre Project, an incubator for new works.
 Prior to Chicago, Kyle received his masters in Musical Theatre from the University of London where he also worked in new musicals.
 Kyle continues to direct in Chicago and in the United Kingdom in his spare time.
 Kyle is excited to be a part of University Theatre productions.
 He looks forward to bringing his passion of new musicals to the students and audience of NC State.

 John C. McIlwee, director, has been with NC State’s University Theatre for more than 29 years.
 He has worked extensively throughout the United States as an actor, director, costume designer, scenic designer, makeup artist and playwright.
 He holds a master in theatre and a master of fine arts in theatre design.
 John is a national award-winning fashion designer and a two-time winner of the National Arts and Letters Council Award for children’s playwriting.
 He was also honored with the Raleigh Medal of Arts.
 Recently, John directed Little Shop of Horrors, You Can’t Take It With You, Death By Design, Chicago, The Game’s Afoot, Garden District, Rent, Twelfth Night, Inspecting Carol, Black Coffee and The Spyglass Seven.
 His combined directing and costume credits include Amadeus, Into the Woods and Murder on the Nile; acted in Re:Design; directed and designed the sets for TheatreFest and the costumes for Death By Design, The Dixie Swim Club, Dirty Rotten Scoundrels and Arcadia.
 He continues to lecture extensively on the history of couture and costume and enjoys working with this extremely creative University Theatre staff to create a varied and exciting theatrical experience that is available to ALL university students.